alejlo2594/JavaScript-Projects/README.md

 # JavaScript-Projects
-## This repository will include my JavaScript projects I have completed in my Tech Acacemy program.
+## This repository will include my JavaScript projects I have completed in The Tech Academy program.